josePhoenix/personalsite/posts/2014-07-23-sdl-and-os-x.md

 ---
-title: "SDL 2.0 and Xcode 5.1: Part I"
+title: "SDL 2 on OS X Mavericks: Part I"
-excerpt: "Setting up Xcode 5.1 for development with SDL 2.0, then getting a test program to compile and run"
+excerpt: "Setting up Xcode 5.1 for development with SDL 2, then getting a test program to compile and run"
 ---

 Many, many moons ago (when I was a wee middle-schooler), SDL was the easy way to do anything with graphics cross-platform.
 Perhaps that's an exaggeration, but as a nerdy child trying to show things developed on Linux to (slightly less) nerdy children that used Windows, I ended up using SDL.